Member states of the Arab League: Potential members and observers

 The Sahrawi Arab Democratic Republic is not a member though it is recognized by some Arab League states.
 Its status is disputed, its territory being claimed by League member Morocco, which makes its membership unlikely for the foreseeable future.

-Latin America and the Caribbean is the home of a large, influential Arab population, mostly reside in Mexico, Honduras, Argentina, Venezuela, Brazil, Colombia, Uruguay, Chile, Panama, Ecuador, Jamaica, Haiti and Guatemala.
-However, these countries use Spanish, Portuguese, English and French as official languages, and have demonstrated little interests on joining the Arab League.
+Latin America and the Caribbean are the home of a large, influential Arab population, who mostly reside in Mexico, Honduras, Argentina, Venezuela, Brazil, Colombia, Peru, Uruguay, Chile, Panama, Ecuador, Jamaica, Haiti and Guatemala.
+However, these countries use Spanish, Portuguese, English and French as official languages and have demonstrated little interest in joining the Arab League.
 Brazil and Venezuela are the only two observers in the League.